kenwalger/MongoDB-Dictionary/README.md

 - Alexa, ask MongoDB what is the definition of a collection.
 - Alexa, ask MongoDB for the definition of a sharded collection.

+It works with the vast majority of the terms in the [MongoDB Glossary](https://docs.mongodb.com/manual/reference/glossary/) for version 3.4 of MongoDB.